Friday, June 30, 2017

 The probability that we should have just these clusters, these galaxies, this star is going to be no greater than the reciprocal of the number of different ways you could take the stuff we have in the observable universe and rearrange with different clusters, galaxies, and stars with spacings not significantly different from the sorts of spacings we observe.
 (That is, the galaxies are not all huddled together or spaced uniformly about, do not all have the same number of stars.
 Astronomers getting a look at one of these possible worlds would say, “That looks pretty much like our universe.”)
 Each of these possible universes could, then, have been a quantum effect outcome of the big bang, and we only need to count them.
 The probability of our exact universe is no greater than 1 divided by that extraordinary number.
 (It might be a good deal worse than this if, as some believe, early bang quantum effects had gone another way so that e.g. hydrogen would never have formed.)

 When we are concerned, not with reality unfolding exactly as it did in full detail, but with your trip to the store as ordinarily described, we, again, have to adjust upward.
 There will be non-actual universes that differ from ours only in ways that don’t affect your existence or your trip to the store.
 A likely candidate would be a universe with a slightly different arrangement of a cluster of galaxies barely within our light cone.
 So for this question it isn’t 1 divided by the number of all possible universes.
 The numerator embraces all those possible universes with differences from ours so far away as not to make a difference, and doubtless some possible universes with differences from ours much closer that wouldn’t happen to be different for your descent chain -- even broadly conceived to include the long dead stars that produced the carbon in the molecules of your biological forebears.
 Lumping all these “wouldn’t make a difference” possible configurations of the universe into the numerator, will make it quite a large number.
-It will, however, still be much, much smaller than the denominator, there being so very many ways that early quantum effects could have arranged the universe that would have been uncongenial to producing you, and conceivably a few more you-congenial but not oregano-congenial.
+It will, however, still be much, much smaller than the denominator, there being so very many ways that early quantum effects could have arranged the universe that would have been uncongenial to producing you, and conceivably a few more you-congenial but not Oreo-congenial.

 So it seems to follow from quantum theory together with the inflationary theory of the big bang that the objective probability as of the start of things that things should develop just as they did, and even the larger probability that you should buy what you did on your last trip to the store, are both small in a way that makes other smalls look large.